blckbx/lnd-hybrid-mode/README.md

 _______________________________________________________________

-Written by [TrezorHannes](https://github.com/TrezorHannes) (Hakuna) and [osito](https://github.com/blckbx).
+Written by [osito](https://github.com/blckbx), Co-Author [TrezorHannes](https://github.com/TrezorHannes) (Hakuna).

-If this guide was of help to you and you want to donate/contribute, please feel free to send a ⚡ tip to lightning address: 3446785561@ln.tips
+If this guide was of help to you and you want to donate/contribute, please feel free to send a ⚡ tip to lightning address:

+3446785561@ln.tips (osito)

+hakuna@btcadresse.de (Hakuna)

-or a 500 sat keysend to
+or keysend (500sats) to

 `lncli sendpayment --amt=500 --keysend --dest=025a429655f37844f1247fac32fc2cade8af60ae276b300280ffb796917f812e37`